lukaritri/wave/README.md

 ## Motivation

-Many existing productivity tools are either cluttered and overwhelming or have bare bones visuals.
+Many existing productivity tools are either cluttered and overwhelming or visually uninspiring.
 Wave was created to be minimal and not distracting with thought put into visuals and aesthetics, creating a pleasant focus experience.

 This project is also for me to explore: